xgmitt00-220814/Type1toUnicode/README.md

 | CID | 1 | 2 | 3 | 4 | 5 |
 | GID | G79 | G85 | G82 | G66 | G83 |

 There is no official or preferred GID naming scheme, [as you will see later](#glyph-naming-schemes-and-possible-problems).
 Indeed, we've seen files where GIDs were just arbitrary numbers, similar to CIDs.
-But in Adobe fonts, the GIDs usually have fixed names in Gxxx format.
-Other PDF authoring programs may use different glyph names, but they usually stay fixed, too. **Type1toUnicode can work only because of this fact.**
+But in the magazines, the GIDs usually have fixed names in Gxxx format.
+Non-Adobe authoring programs may use [different glyph names](#glyph-naming-schemes-and-possible-problems), but they usually stay fixed, too. **Type1toUnicode can work only because of this fact.**

 However, GIDs themselves still don't reliably convey information about which letter they represent.
 It works only in prehistoric font encodings like [WinANSI](https://en.wikipedia.org/wiki/Windows-1252) and [MacRoman](https://apple.fandom.com/wiki/Mac-Roman_encoding), but these are limited to about 220 characters, which is insufficient for modern documents.
 So in 1996, Adobe introduced toUnicode tables into PDF version 1.2.
 These are separate tables that link CIDs with their [Unicode](https://en.wikipedia.org/wiki/Unicode) equivalent.
 For OUROBOROS, the toUnicode table would look like this: